 “There’s good demand from any investment fund that’s got an office real estate allocation,” said Jeffrey Bramson, senior managing director for Holliday Fenoglio Fowler LP and broker for the 792-foot (241-meter) IDS Center in Minneapolis, a complex with 1.43 million square feet (133,000 square meters) that was listed July 19.

 Owner Inland Real Estate Corp.
-(IRC), an Oak Brook, Illinois- based real estate investment trust, is seeking to sell for $300 million, after paying $278 million in 2006 and getting reliable cash flow from the property, Bramson said.
+(IRC:US), an Oak Brook, Illinois- based real estate investment trust, is seeking to sell for $300 million, after paying $278 million in 2006 and getting reliable cash flow from the property, Bramson said.

 Designed by architect Philip Johnson, IDS Center is situated on Nicollet Mall, the main downtown shopping area, with tenants including law firms Briggs and Morgan, which leases 132,000 square feet, and Lindquist & Vennum, which leases 120,000 square feet, said Bramson.
 Interiors appear in the opening credits of “The Mary Tyler Moore Show,” where the star flings her hat toward the sky.